Horse Care - Level 2

 All students following a full-time programme of study at HLC will study English and maths as part of their studies, please refer to the Study Programmes page of this website.

-- 4 GCSEs at grade D (grade 3) or above (to include maths and English) or successful completion of a suitable and relevant Level 1 qualification at a Distinction grade
+- Four GCSEs at grade 3 (grade D) or above (to include maths and English) or successful completion of a suitable and relevant Level 1 qualification at a Distinction grade

 - Successful interview and initial assessment in literacy and numeracy